 When Mrs Van der Gaag designed the hangings, she said she tried to represent the features of the Hills where the guild was based, and the coast of the Fleurieu and Kangaroo Island, while incorporating Ms Sharkie’s favourite colour blue.

 “I am extremely honoured that they will hang in Canberra,” she said.

 “But more than that, it is a wonderful opportunity to display our craft and our guild to the wider community as well as showcasing our beautiful Adelaide Hills and coastal areas.”

 Mrs Van der Gaag learned to spin and weave in the 1970s shortly after she immigrated to Australia.

 After a gap raising children and working, she retired in the 1990s and rekindled her love of creating with wool, joining the guild.

-Federal Member for Mayo Rebekha Sharkie, left, holds the wall hanging “Our Hills” while artist and Adelaide Hills Spinners and Weavers Guild member Dina Van der Gaag holds “Our Coast”.
+CAPTION: Federal Member for Mayo Rebekha Sharkie, left, holds the wall hanging “Our Hills” while artist and Adelaide Hills Spinners and Weavers Guild member Dina Van der Gaag holds “Our Coast”.
 The two wall hangings have been lent to the MP to decorate her Canberra office and remind her home.